cpanel/elevate/docs-website-src/content/_index.md

 We recommend you back up (and ideally snapshot) your system so it can be easily restored before continuing.

 This upgrade will potentially take 30-90 minutes to upgrade all of the software.
 During most of this time, the server will be degraded and non-functional.
 We attempt to disable most of the software so that external systems will re-try later rather than fail in an unexpected way.
-However there are small windows where the unexpected failures leading to some data loss may occur.
+However, there are small windows where the unexpected failures leading to some data loss may occur.

 ## Before updating